-Márcio Rodrigues is a Brazilian jiu jitsu black belt under Irami Gomes Rocha, and the founder of Equipe Márcio Rodrigues from where he has developed several high end athletes such as Lucas “Hulk” Daniel, Ygor, Yago and Ana Rodrigues as well as Erberth Santos.
+Márcio Rodrigues is a Brazilian jiu jitsu black belt under Irami Gomes Rocha, and the founder of Equipe Márcio Rodrigues from where he has developed several high-end athletes such as Lucas “Hulk” Barbosa, Ygor, Yago and Ana Rodrigues as well as Erberth Santos.
 A reformed convict, Master Rodrigues changed his life through jiu jitsu and used his knowledge to develop a social project focussed on jiu jitsu, with the purpose of taking kids away from the drugs and violence of some of Rio de Janeiro’s troubled slums.

 Márcio Rodrigues Jiu Jitsu

 Full Name: Márcio de Araújo Rodrigues

 Márcio Rodrigues was born on the 4th of September, 1972 in Rio de Janeiro – Brazil.

 As a child, Rodrigues was regarded as hyper and often got into trouble with other kids.
 To try and calm Márcio down and teach him some discipline, his parents signed him on to a jiu jitsu academy at the age of 6, where he met coach João Fernandes, who would remain as Márcio’s instructor until his 20th birthday.

 As a blue belt Márcio started helping coach Fernandes with the class, and although he became a career criminal at the age of 17, he continued training at João Fernandes academy until he turned 20.